OpenCollarTeam/opencollarteam.github.io/docs/Quick-User-Guide.md

 Local chat is on channel 0.
 If you don't want your command to be visible in local chat, call your menu by typing /1 [prefix] menu.
 This sends the command to channel 1 instead and you don't see it in local chat.

 ### Settings
 Your collar settings can be saved to a settings notecard.
 See the [Settings](/docs/Settings) page for more about how to do this.
 In the pages of the Complete Guide after the chat command for a menu function you may see a string that looks like this, with the values filled in:  `TOKEN=Attribute~Value`.
 This is the settings string for the function you can save to a notecard.
 The easy way to learn settings is to set your collar as desired, then go to the Settings menu and press Print.
+NOTE: Settings saved to a settings notecard will reload and reinstate the setting when the wearer relogs or when the Settings are loaded by the menu.
+If you received your collar from anyone other than an official OpenCollar vendor, find the Settings prim.
+If there is a .settings notecard in the Settings prim, open it and make sure it is blank.
+A new collar from an OpenCollar vendor comes without a .settings notecard.

 ### Prefixes